androidoffsec/art-kernel-toolkit/README.md

         reading the exact number of bytes you want from `pmem/bytes`.
 However, when using tools like `cat` or even `xxd` with the `-l` argument, this value should be specified to avoid reading out of bounds.
+    -   Returns: the last value written to `pmem/bytes-read-size`

 ##### Example